-The CCSDS MO layer will provide end to end communication and Monitoring and Control services to specific Telerobotic services such as Discovery, Robot Command, Robot Telemetry etc. The SM&C services are part of the overall Mission Operations Services that will be described in the next section.
+The CCSDS Mission Operations (MO) layer will provide end-to-end communication and Monitoring and Control services to specific Telerobotic services such as Discovery, Robot Command, and Robot Telemetry, etc. The SM&C services are part of the overall Mission

+Operations Services that will be described in Section 4, Overview of the Mission Operations Service Framework.

 Figure 2.
 A strawman gap analysis.
+[4]